Tresjs/tres/docs/api/composables.md

 All callbacks receive an object with the following properties:

 - `delta`: The delta time between the current and the last frame.
-This is the time in seconds since the last frame.
+This is the time in miliseconds since the last frame.
 - `elapsed`: The elapsed time since the start of the render loop.
 - `clock`: The [THREE clock](https://threejs.org/docs/?q=clock#api/en/core/Clock) instance.
 - `renderer`: The [WebGLRenderer](https://threejs.org/docs/#api/en/renderers/WebGLRenderer) of your scene.